hdonnay/kirby/docs/Database.md

 The fetchBook helper takes in a row id and returns a block of html populated with information from the database.

+---

-Thsi package provides the following methods:
+This package provides the following methods:

 search
 ------